6 Durga Puja in Japan 2026: Bengali Festivals Tokyo & Beyond

 About Mahasaptami

-On the 7th day, the banana tree is cleaned with Ganga Jal and decorated to symbolize the wife of Lord Ganesha.
+On the 7th day, the banana tree is cleaned with Ganga Jal and decorated to symbolise Lord Ganesha’s wife.
 This process is called “Nabapatrika”.
-The priest then performs the process of “Prana Pratistha”.
+The priest then performs the “Prana Pratistha” ritual.
 Only after these devotees can they offer the goddess prayer and food as a Bhog.

 About Mahaastami

 Mahaastami is a pivotal event in Durga Puja.
-The goddess offers 108 lotus flowers and her other favourites, such as the Shiuli or Shefali and hibiscus flowers.
+The goddess offers 108 lotus flowers and her other favourites, such as Shiuli (Shefali) and hibiscus flowers.

 During “Kumari Puja,” a little girl dressed as the little goddess is prayed to by the priest.
 Swami Vivekananda first performed this puja in Ramakrishna Mission Belur Math.
-108 earthen lamps are lit to perform the puja during evening prayers, or Sandhi Puja.
+108 earthen lamps are lit during evening prayers, or Sandhi Puja.

 The Sandhi Puja is itself a spectacular event to watch.
 One of the priests chants Vedic hymns throughout the Mahaastami puja session.
 A Pushpanjali, or flower offering with prayers to the mother goddess, is another Ashtami puja event.